Rescheduled! - “Law Actually” : Intimacy and Trust

 C’est une invitation à ce que la doctrine juridique s’engage elle-même dans une réflexion sur l’intimité qu’elle entretient avec le droit.

 Écrivez à gradlawconference.law [at] mcgill.ca pour toute question ou commentaire.

 The Dean Maxwell & Isle Cohen Seminar on International Law

 On the day that would have been Maxwell Cohen’s 100th birthday, McGill’s Faculty of Law hosted a special celebration in honour of the late Dean of Law whose tenure was pivotal in establishing McGill at the forefront of legal education.
 It also marked the launch of the Dean Maxwell and Isle Cohen Doctoral Seminar in International Law, created through the generous contributions of JoAnne Sulzenko (Dean Maxwell and Isle Cohen’s daughter), alumni and friends, as well as from support of the Faculty of Law.

 The seminar is intended to create a forum for the very best graduate students in international law at McGill and elsewhere, who will come to the Faculty of Law to share ideas and present their research.
-It is our pleasure to announce that this year's McGill's prestigious Dean Maxwell and Isle Cohen Doctoral Seminar in International Law is to be held in collaboration with the GLSA Conference as the Faculty has chosen to combine both the Annual Conference and the Seminar in one distinguished event.
+The Dean Maxwell and Isle Cohen Doctoral Seminar in International Law are be held in collaboration with the annual GLSA Conference as the Faculty has chosen to combine both the Annual Conference and the Seminar in one distinguished event.

 Maxwell Cohen was pivotal in establishing McGill at the forefront of legal education in Canada, as Dean of the Faculty from 1964 to 1969, and had a profound influence on international law through his many roles and responsibilities in the legal community at large.